josephfinlayson/coding-challenge/README.md

 It consists of a frontend that calls the backend with the ID `b762e005-b762-485f-8f7e-7229d4b7622` and renders the phase onto the page according to the below screen

-The UI should look something like:
+The UI should look like:

 ![Phase UI](images/onflow.jpeg)